Tunnel of Eupalinus

 The tunnel was dug simultaneously from both ends, two teams of labourers, five men working at the rockface at any time, took ten years to complete it.
 While the tunnel is extremely well done, with straight walls and a level flor, cut through solid rock with simple and insufficient tools, the true challenge is still a bit of a mystery.
 The mystery is, how Eupalinus managed to meet exact in the middle.
 Supposedly Eupalinus both correctly applied his geometric calculations and laid the line out correctly on the ground.
 This work has made Eupalinus famous.

 There are three possible tours offered.
 The short tour for normal visitors takes 20 minutes and shows all the construction details on one entrance.
-The access to the tunnel requires to climb a narrow stairway with steep, tall steps and a 17 m long, 1.55 m low and very narrow corridor.
-After this obstacle the tunnel becomes almost comfortable.
+The access to the tunnel requires climbing a narrow stairway with steep, tall steps and a 17 m long, 1.55 m low and very narrow corridor.
+After this obstacle, the tunnel becomes almost comfortable.
 The medium tour is twice as long and additionally includes the visit of a byzantine cistern and the place where the two tunnels met.
 Additional obstacles are wet and slippery floor and water dripping from the ceiling.
 The long tour shows the whole tunnel, the spring, and the cistern in Agiades.
-Additional obstacles are here the northern part of the tunnel which is only 42-60 cm wide on 197 m length, and the longer duration of tour.
-This is a through tour, which goes from the south to the north entrance in ine hour and back the next.
+Additional obstacles are here the northern part of the tunnel, which is only 42-60 cm wide on 197 m length, and the longer duration of tour.
+This is a thorough tour, which goes from the south to the north entrance in one hour and back the next.
 Visitors have to arrange a pickup on the other side.